Todd Tilghman

 Todd Tilghman (born January 3, 1978) is an American pastor singer.
 He is the winner of season 18 of American talent competition The Voice.
 At the age of 42, he became the oldest winner in the series history, a record previously held by Josh Kaufman.
+He competed on the team coached by Blake Shelton, giving Shelton his seventh win as a coach on the show.

 Personal life

 Tilghman has been singing in church since he was eight years old.
 He is married to his high school sweetheart, Brooke, and is the father of eight children.
 Since 2011, he has been the lead pastor of Cornerstone Church in Meridian.

 Tilghman's eldest son, Eagan Tilghman, was a contestant on NBC's Making It.

 The Voice (2020)

-Tilghman auditioned to The Voice in its 18th season with the song "We've Got Tonight".
-It was broadcast on February 24, 2020 turning all four chairs of judges Blake Shelton, Kelly Clarkson, Nick Jonas and John Legend.
-He became part of Team Blake.
+Tilghman auditioned for the 18th season of The Voice with the song "We've Got Tonight".

-He has the distinction of being the first artist to be aired that season and the first artist to be aired as being unanimously selected by the judges (however, this is not necessarily the case as the auditions are aired out of order).
-He decided to compete in the team coached by Blake Shelton, proving to do the expected.
-His voice took him straight to the winners circle.